trollterminator/CosmosDB-With-Webapp-Assignment/README.md

 Some login features could be handy, so that not all the supporttickets were visible for everyone.

 Also some feedback loop for the supportticket could be added, as a Commenting-thread, were supporters can respond on thet ticket.

+The way the connectionstring is handled is not very secure...
+Some tokenization would be much better - or maybe adding the primary key and uri to the Appsettings.json file and adding the appsettings.json file to the gitignore, could be a better solution.

+Or even adding the settings as variables on the Azure Platform, and then fetching them/hosting the application on azure.